mohitpai/journey-optimizer.en/help/using/content-management/stock.md

     ![](assets/stock_6.png)

 1. Select in which folder to store your asset.
-For more information on [!DNL Assets Essentials], refer to this [page](assets-essentials.md#get-started-assets-essentials).
+For more information on [!DNL Experience Manager Assets], refer to this [page](assets.md#get-started-assets).

 ## Related topics{#stock-related-topics}